FIBROBLAST PLASMA SKIN TIGHTENING Post Care Instructions

 Keep the area clean to avoid infections until the scabs have formed and exfoliated on their own.
 Follow the aftercare instructions exactly as written to ensure the best possible healed outcome.

 1. Ice the treated area (use a clean tea towel to cover the ice pack) alternating 10 minutes on and 10 minutes off - for up to one hour for the first 2 days.

-2. Keep the treated area clean using a mild unscented glycerin soap twice a day (morning and night) Gently splash the area with cool water and very gently clean with soap and rinse very thoroughly.
-Use very mild gentle pressure to clean skin.
-DRY WELL - PAT DRY.
+2. Keep the treated area clean using a mild gel based cleanser twice a day (morning and night) Gently splash the area with luke warm water, gently cleanse and rinse very thoroughly.
+Use mild pressure to cleanse skin.
+DRY WELL - PAT OR AIR DRY.
 Make sure skin feels dry and tight before applying aftercare.